The Hao-Ng isomorphism theorem for reduced crossed products: Introduction

+However, even after establishing Proposition \ref{p:tmax-action-pres}, several difficulties remain in implementing the proof strategy from \cite{katsoulis2021non} and a novel approach is necessary.
+We address this in Proposition \ref{p:uep-unitary-implement}, where we construct a faithful $*$-representation $\pi$ of the $\rC^*$-envelope that simultaneously has the unique extension property with respect to $\A$ and so that the action of $G$ is spatially implemented by a strongly continuous unitary representation of $G$.
+This allows us to then deduce that the left regular integrated form of $\pi$ has the unique extension property, leading to a complete proof of the commutation of the reduced crossed product with the $\rC^*$-envelope in Theorem \ref{t:red-cross-iso}.
+However, to show the existence of the $*$-representation $\pi$ of the $\rC^*$-envelope in Proposition \ref{p:uep-unitary-implement}, we require extensions to two classical results on locally compact group dynamics on von Neumann algebras.

+The first result comes from Ikunishi’s construction of the universal $\rW^*$-dynamical system that contains a given $\rC^*$-dynamical system \cite{ikunishi1988w}.
+The $*$-represen\-tation naturally afforded to us by noncommutative boundary theory is the largest summand with the unique extension property of the universal $*$-representation of the $\rC^*$-envelope, which is usually not unitarily equivalent to the universal $*$-representation of the $\rC^*$-envelope.
+In Theorem \ref{t:w*-dyn} we show that by intersecting a prescribed faithful invariant central summand with Ikunishi’s summand, one can still obtain a faithful $*$-representation of the $\rC^*$-dynamical system implementing an embedding into a point-weak* continuous $\rW^*$-dynamical system.
+When applied to the $\rC^*$-envelope and the universal $*$-representation with the unique extension property, this provides us with a $\rW^*$-dynamical system cover of the $\rC^*$-dynamical system via an underlying $*$-representation that has the unique extension property.

+The second result concerns unitary implementation of covariant representations of a $\rW^*$-dynamical system.
+In \cite{henle1970spatial}, Henle proved that actions on von Neumann algebras can be unitarily implemented under a separability hypothesis on the predual, provided that the commutant is properly infinite.
+The von Neumann algebras generated by the images of representations arising from refining Ikunishi's construction need not have separable predual, so in Theorem \ref{t:henle} we prove an extension of Henle's theorem to the non-separable setting.
+Upon applying our extension of Henle's theorem to the $\rW^*$-dynamical system that arises out of Theorem \ref{t:w*-dyn}, we are able to complete the proof of Proposition \ref{p:uep-unitary-implement}.

 This paper has four sections, including this introduction.
-In Section \ref{s:prelim}, we gather preliminary facts on the $\rC^*$-envelope, the injective envelope, C*-correspondences, and Cuntz-Pimsner algebras.
-In Section \ref{s:maharam}, we prove operator-valued Maharam-type lifting theorems through the use of Hamana's Fubini tensor products.
-In Section \ref{s:cross-prod-env}, we establish the commutation of the C*-envelope with the reduced crossed product (Theorem \ref{t:a}), which leads to the resolution of the Hao-Ng isomorphism theorem for reduced crossed products (Theorem \ref{t:b}).
+In Section \ref{s:prelim}, we gather preliminary facts on the $\rC^*$-envelope, the unique extension property, $\rC^*$-corres\-pondences, and Cuntz-Pimsner algebras.
+In Section \ref{s:nc-dyn} we prove necessary results from noncommutative dynamics and the operator-valued measurable lifting theorem.
+More precisely, in Subsection \ref{ss:w*-dyn} we provide our refinement of Ikunishi's universal $\rW^*$-dynamical system cover of a $\rC^*$-dynamical system, in Subsection \ref{ss:unitary-implement} we extend Henle's theorem on unitary implementation of actions on von Neumann algebras, and, in Subsection \ref{ss:maharam} we prove an operator-valued Maharam-type lifting theorem.
+In Section \ref{s:cross-prod-env}, we combine our machinery to prove Theorem \ref{t:red-cross-iso}, which shows that the reduced crossed product of operator algebras commutes with the $\rC^*$-envelope.
+This then leads to the resolution of the Hao-Ng isomorphism theorem for reduced crossed products in Theorem \ref{t:hao-ng}.